Modified internal rate of return

 The modified internal rate of return (MIRR) is a financial measure of an investment's attractiveness.
-It is used in capital budgeting to rank alternative investments of equal size.
+It is used in capital budgeting to rank alternative investments of unequal size.
 As the name implies, MIRR is a modification of the internal rate of return (IRR) and as such aims to resolve some problems with the IRR.

 Problems associated with the IRR

 While there are several problems with the IRR, MIRR resolves two of them.

 Firstly, IRR is sometimes misapplied, under an assumption that interim positive cash flows are reinvested elsewhere in a different project at the same rate of return offered by the project that generated them.
 This is usually an unrealistic scenario and a more likely situation is that the funds will be reinvested at a rate closer to the firm's cost of capital.
 The IRR therefore often gives an unduly optimistic picture of the projects under study.
 Generally for comparing projects more fairly, the weighted average cost of capital should be used for reinvesting the interim cash flows.

 Secondly, more than one IRR can be found for projects with alternating positive and negative cash flows, which leads to confusion and ambiguity.
 MIRR finds only one value.